logruss/slate/source/index.html.md

     }
 }
 ```
-> Response from chat server:
+> Response to chat server:

 ```json
 {